hapax/hapax.github.io/assets/chuzenji.md

 </figure>

-Chuzenji is strung along a loose "V" between two waterfalls and the eponymous buddhist temple, cluttering the intervening lakeside with jetties, hotels, souvenir stores, embassies, and mom-and-pop kitchens, in various states of closure and disrepair.
+Chuzenji is strung along a loose "V" between two waterfalls and the eponymous buddhist temple, and clutters the intervening lakeside with jetties, hotels, souvenir stores, embassies, and mom-and-pop kitchens, in various states of closure and disrepair.
 Off-season it may be, but for the lugubrious pensions and noodle